Pray & Ponder

 Nursery (0-2 years old)

-The Look and Point Bible is fun because it is interactive inviting the reader to look and point!
+The Look and Point Bible is an interactive reading inviting the reader to look to the Scriptures (and point)!

-A Child’s First Bible is short and sweet with a question at the end of each story.
+A Child’s First Bible is retelling of the Bible stories is short and sweet with a question at the end of each story.

 The New Bible in Pictures For Little Eyes is a sweet classic.

-The Baby Believer board book series by Danielle Hitchen is great!
+The Baby Believer board book series by Danielle Hitchen is rich!

 Preschool (2-6 years old)

-The Complete Illustrated Children’s Bible has beautiful illustrations and well-told stories.
+The Complete Illustrated Children’s Bible has beautiful illustrations and well-framed retellings of the Bible.

-Jesus Calling Bible Storybook is good for a short devotional and a good way to listen for Jesus’ voice.
+Jesus Calling Bible Storybook is good for a short devotional and a good way to build the practice of listening for the voice of the Holy Spirit.

-Day by Day Bible takes kids through the Bible in one year with a short story for each day.
+Day by Day Bible takes kids through the Bible in one year with a short retelling for each day.

 Early Elementary (6-8 years old)